After Underage Sex Comments, Milo Yiannopoulos Loses CPAC Invite, Book Deal

 There were several references to sex between boys and men in the video.

-ACU Chairman Matt Schlapp issued the following statement via Twitter Monday afternoon.
+ACU chairman Matt Schlapp issued the following statement via Twitter Monday afternoon.

-"Due to the revelation of an offensive video in the past 24 hours condoning pedophilia, the American Conservative Union has decided to rescind the invitation of Milo Yiannopoulos to speak at the Conservative Political Action conference.
+"Due to the revelation of an offensive video in the past 24 hours condoning pedophilia, the American Conservative Union has decided to rescind the invitation of Milo Yiannopoulos to speak at the Conservative Political Action Conference.

 "We realize that Mr. Yiannopoulos has responded on Facebook, but it is insufficient.
 It is up to him to answer the tough questions and we urge him to immediately further address these disturbing comments.